Fermented Foods | Better than Pickled Red Onions

 - Remove the bowl from your scale and set aside.
 Place your empty, clean mason jar on the scale, and tare/zero the scale.
 Make sure your scale is still set to grams and add 200 grams of Cultured Guru Sauerkraut Brine and 100 grams of apple cider vinegar to the jar.

 - Add the 200 grams of onions from your bowl, into the mason jar with water.

 - Place a small bowl on your scale and tare/zero the scale. weigh out 10 grams of salt.
-Then add the 10 grams of salt to the jar of cucumber and water.
+Then add the 10 grams of salt to the jar of onions and water.

 - Place your standard mason jar lid on the jar, and secure. shake the jar vigorously for 2 minutes.